Martin-Weiss/rke-upgrade-sles/README.md

-To upgrade SLES 15 SP2 to SLES 15 SP3
+To upgrade SLES 15 SPx to SLES 15 SPy
 -------------------------------------

 - build a new spacecmd image from local resources